stuvusIT/danebot/README.md

 successfully installed the new certificate – an error is returned if that's not the case.

-Currently DaneBot only supports SMTP-STARTTLS probes.
+Currently, DaneBot only supports SMTP-STARTTLS probes.
 Thus, if you want to use DaneBot for something other than a mailserver, you need to omit the `--probe` flag.